-I will be selling my artwork, books, cards, postcards and printed cushions in our new South West Mull Makers shop/gallery which is located in the Columba Centre next to the free car park in Fionnphort (the ferry port to Iona at the south west tip of the Isle of Mull) and is open 6 days a week (not Saturday) 11 to 5 until the end of October.
+In 2019 I will be selling my artwork, books, cards and postcards in our South West Mull Makers shop/gallery which is located in the Columba Centre next to the free car park in Fionnphort (the ferry port to Iona at the south west tip of the Isle of Mull) and is open 6 days a week (not Saturday) 11 to 5 until the end of October.
 We are a group of 10 makers/artists who display our beautiful range of work in this delightful setting.

 Booklets and some images and cards are also available from this website - please enquire.

 “A Guide to South West Mull”

 Outlines the geology, history and wildlife of this large section of the island as well as describing some of the visitor attractions.

 "Over the Sea to Mull"

 A guide to the spectacular ferry crossing between Oban on the Scottish mainland to Craignure on the Isle of Mull with details of the wildlife, landscape and history.

 This booklet lists all the 18 designated areas on Mull giving details of their significance (location map included).